 They’ll be met by a friendly member of our local team at the airport.
-All IVHQ volunteers are required to provide their flight details to their IVHQ Program Manager by entering them into their MyIVHQ Profile and then their The Program Manager will arrange their airport pick-up with our local staff.
+All IVHQ volunteers are required to provide their flight details to their IVHQ Program Manager by entering them into their MyIVHQ Profile and then their Program Manager will arrange an airport pick-up with our local staff.
 If your son/daughter’s flight is delayed, he/she will need to contact the local team by referring to the contact details in the IVHQ Information Booklet, so that they know to reschedule the airport pick-up.

 How will my son/daughter get to the airport after completing the program?

 During the volunteer program orientation, volunteers are provided with information on how to organise their return trip to the airport upon completing their program.
-The cost of the return trip to the airport is not included in the Program Fee, however the local staff will be happy to assist your son/daughter in arranging transport to the airport.
+The cost of the return trip to the airport is not included in the Program Fee, however the local team will be happy to assist your son/daughter in arranging transport to the airport.

 How will my son/daughter be supported to keep safe on the program?

 We’re also conscious that travelling abroad can be daunting and we’ve developed a detailed set of training materials which help volunteers to get appropriately prepared before leaving home.
-The materials include a full module which provides guidance and advice on how to keep safe while abroad, with a particular focus on risks that that volunteers may face with they are not under the supervision of our teams, such as when they are enjoying their ‘free time’ or travelling.
+The materials include a full module which provides guidance and advice on how to keep safe while abroad, with a particular focus on risks that that volunteers may face while they are not under the supervision of our teams, such as when they are enjoying their ‘free time’ or travelling.

 What happens if my son/daughter requires medical attention on the program?

-Should your son/daughter require medical attention while on an IVHQ program, the local staff will be happy to accompany your child to the nearest clinic or hospital to ensure adequate care is received.
+Should your son/daughter require medical attention while on an IVHQ program, the local staff will accompany them to the nearest clinic or hospital to ensure adequate care is received.
 The local staff are available to volunteers 24/7 and should be notified immediately if a volunteer requires urgent care.
 All volunteers are required to ensure that they purchase adequate travel insurance and that their policy includes emergency medical coverage, for the unlikely event that they need to make a claim while on an IVHQ program.
 Volunteers should carry details about their insurance policy and provider with them at all times.

 In the unlikely event of serious injury occurring, our local team’s top priority is on ensuring the right care is provided.
 They will also contact a volunteer’s ‘emergency contact’ and IVHQ senior management as soon as possible.